A Seven-Point Checklist to Help Protect Your Rights

 - With this information in hand, call the clerk of the appropriate court and confirm that a filing has actually taken place.
 Confirm it was a Chapter 11 and ask when the bar date is for filing a proof of claim.
 Also ask if your company is on the list of creditors filed with the Court and request a copy of the Notice to Creditors.

-- The Notice to Creditors provides the specifics of the filing including the debtor’s Schedule of Assets and Liabilities.
+- The Notice to Creditors provides the specifics of the filing including the customer’s Schedule of Assets and Liabilities.
 Carefully review the information on the Schedule to determine that outstanding debts owed to you are included, listed correctly and not marked “disputed, unliquidated or contingent”.
 Unliquidated claims are those for which a specific value has not been determined.
-Contingent claims are those that may only be owed by the debtor under certain circumstances.
-For example, where the debtor is a cosigner on another person’s loan and that person fails to pay.
+Contingent claims are those that may only be owed by the customer under certain circumstances.
+For example, where the customer is a cosigner on another person’s loan and that person fails to pay.

 - Stop all efforts to collect the past due account.
 The bankruptcy filing bars you from further action to collect on your debt.